henryjos/walkthru2/README.md

 ## Introduction

-This is a sample repo for walkthru 2 of the fastai course.
+This is a sample repo for walkthru2 of the fastai course.

 This is another paragraph.